 What an automated webinar funnel does is it lets you, A, generate the lead quickly.
-Somebody interested in the thing that you do, they're going to opt-in for a presentation.
-They're going to opt-in for a webinar or whatever.
-They're going to opt-in for a presentation on a Zoom call or whatever.
+Somebody interested in the thing that you do is going to opt-in for a presentation.
+They’re going to opt-in for a webinar or whatever.
+They’re going to opt-in for a presentation on a Zoom call or whatever.

 What it does is it allows you to capture their attention, if even for a minute.
-You're able to teach them.
-You're able to give them some aha moments.
-You're able to just capture lightning in a bottle.
+You’re able to teach them, you’re able to give them some aha moments.
+Furthermore, you’re able to just capture lightning in a bottle.
 Maybe give them a transformation of some sort, even to a small degree, make them see something a little, little, tiny bit different, which is going to anchor you in their mind.
 Then when they go to decide to buy the thing or service, they will think of you and come back and buy.

 The biggest thing when building these things is just walk through this idea of the quickest path to cash.
-It's something that I talk about a lot with a lot of clients, and as entrepreneurs, as business owners, there are so many different things we get our hands into.
-It's interesting because some of the most successful people that we are working with, they have four or five or six or 30 different businesses.
+It’s something that I talk about a lot with a lot of clients, and as entrepreneurs, as business owners, there are so many different things we get our hands into.
+It is interesting because some of the most successful people that we are working with have four or five or six or 30 different businesses.

-It's always interesting, because when you're leading a company, this idea of focus is paramount, focusing on one thing.
-Really what a lot of these investors do is they appoint somebody to focus on one thing for them.
+It is always interesting, because when you’re leading a company, this idea of focus is paramount, focusing on one thing.
+Really what a lot of these investors do is appoint somebody to focus on one thing for them.
 Then they have 30 people, 30 CEOs, who are focusing on that one thing.
 Just an interesting dynamic.

 When you’re talking about the quickest path to cash, you have to be very narrow on the thing, the business, the model, the niche that you’re looking to generate the quickest path to cash in.
 Oftentimes it’s that thing that it’s half done, or it is that thing that is 75% complete or ready to launch, or the product is done and the sales material is not, or the inventory has been ordered and manufactured and the box graphics are just sitting on a shelf, whatever.
 Oftentimes it’s that, that last-push thing.